myhumankit/Image2Touch/README.md

 - Change the parameters (dimensions, height of each color...) to your liking.
 - Click on "Generate" (Alt+G).
 - Wait for the file to be generated, as indicated by the progress bar at the bottom of the screen.
 This might take a few minutes.
-- Recover your SVG file, placed next to the original image file.
+- Recover your STL file, placed next to the original image file.

 ### Command line options

 If you wish to use the program without the user interface, you can use the following command line options :
 - `--no-gui` / `--silent` / `-s` : disables the user interface
-- `--file path/to/file` / `-f path/to/file` : file to convert to SVG (replace "path/to/file" with the desired path)
+- `--file path/to/file` / `-f path/to/file` : file to convert to STL (replace "path/to/file" with the desired path)

 ## Contributor manual